I’m looking for staff

 Employing Indigenous Australians

-As an employer, there are a number of wage subsidies available to you if you hire eligible job seekers including mature age,long-term unemployed, indigenous, youth, or parents.
+As an employer, there are a number of financial incentives of up to $10,000 (GST inclusive) to help you increase your workforce.
+Wage subsidies are available to you if you hire eligible job seekers including young people, mature age, long-term unemployed, Indigenous, or parents.

-Wage subsidies are available through your local jobactive provider – you can find them on the jobactive website.
+These wage subsidies are available through an employment services provider – you can find them on the jobactive website.

 I need information on paid parental leave